nyaosorg/nyagos/docs/07-LuaFunctions_en.md

 Add an entry of history.
 It requires the text of the commandline, the current directory, the date and time, and process-id.

-### `text,dir,datetime,pid = nyagos.pophistory(N)`

-Removes the last entry in history and returns the command line text, directory, datetime, and PID of the removed entry

 ### `nyagos.gethistory()` and `#nyagos.history`

 Get the count of the command-line history.